Siddhesh19991/Linear-regression-algorithm-/README.md

 The following repo is a package created in R which contains the implementations of the Linear Regression algorithm from scratch to understand the underlying maths behind it.

-To install the package ensure that build_vignettes is set to TRUE.
-So:
+To install the package:

-install_github("Siddhesh19991/Lab_4",build_vignettes = TRUE)
+install_github("Siddhesh19991/Linear-regression-algorithm-")